 The new treatment plant is the centerpiece of the North System Renewal, a series of projects to upgrade the infrastructure that brings water from the West Slope to the Front Range.

-With a projected cost of more than $650 million, the project includes upgrading pipes and valves inside Ralston Dam, building an 8.5-mile water pipeline, repurposing Moffat Treatment Plant and building the new Northwater Treatment Plant.
+With a projected cost of nearly $700 million, the project includes upgrading pipes and valves inside Ralston Dam, building an 8.5-mile water pipeline, repurposing Moffat Treatment Plant and building the new Northwater Treatment Plant.

 “The North System was built back in the 1930s and is in need of repair,” said Bob Mahoney, chief engineering officer at Denver Water.
 “Upgrading the whole system ranks among the biggest renovation projects in Denver Water history.”

 The new treatment plant will provide the bulk of the north system’s water treatment with the Moffat Treatment Plant in Lakewood — the oldest of Denver Water’s four water treatment plants, serving as a supplemental treatment facility.

 “Moffat was cutting-edge in water treatment back in the 1930s, but it’s getting old,” said Andrea Song, Moffat Treatment Plant supervisor.
 “We’re building a new plant with modern water treatment and operational technology.”